Courses-journey/cpp-cherno/README.md

 - run when u destroy an object
 - In Constructors u can initialize any variable or any thing u want
-- In Destructors u uninitialize any variable or clean any memory that u've used
+- In Destructors u uninitialized any variable or clean any memory that you've used
-- Applies to both stack and heap allocated objectsv
+- Applies to both stack and heap allocated objects
 - to make one create a method with object name and prefix it with Tilde `~`

   - ```c++